yashu1wwww/Auto-liking-Instagram-comments/README.md

 ## Note: Use accounts that do not have two-factor authentication.

+# when instagram updated the some code changes if these not run means fork it..

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
 Place it in the designated folder.

 Open the command prompt in that particular folder and enter insta.py or double-click on the insta.py file.

 👉Note:-